hgc123123/nyush-cluster/nyush-cluster/docs/help/good-tickets.md

 This page describes how to write a good help request ticket.

 1. Write a descriptive summary.
     - Which cluster are you on?
-We only support HPC 4 Research.
+We only support pudong and nyushc clusters.
     - Put in a short summary into the Subject.
     - Expand on this in a first paragraph.
       Try to answer the following questions: